Katie Allen (politician): Career

 From 1998, Allen was employed as a paediatric allergist and gastroenterologist at the Royal Children's Hospital in Melbourne.
-After completing a PhD at the University of Melbourne in the development of liver cell transplantation as an alternative to whole organ transplantation, Dr Allen undertook Australia’s first liver cell transplantation in 2004.
-While initially successful she subsequently provided scientific evidence that liver cell transplantation was not yet ready for long-term clinical application.
+After completing a PhD at the University of Melbourne in the development of liver cell transplantation as an alternative to whole organ transplantation, Dr Allen undertook Australia's first liver cell transplantation in 2004, which was unsuccessful.
+She subsequently provided scientific evidence that liver cell transplantation was not yet ready for long-term clinical application.
 She has held professorial rank at the University of Melbourne and University of Manchester, and in 2013 was appointed director of the Centre of Food and Allergy Research at the Murdoch Children's Research Institute (MCRI).
 Allen was the principal investigator for the MCRI's "HealthNuts" study, which is "the largest single-centre population based study of food allergy in children ever mounted".
 The study tracks 5,300 children who were diagnosed with food allergies as infants.

-Allen has advocated for a wide range of preventive health care initiatives including better food labelling to help keep people with food allergy safe, dubbing Melbourne as “unfortunately the food allergy capital of the world”.
-Allen also led the national standardisation of Infant Feeding Guidelines in Australia, and led work to prevent genetic discrimination in the workplace.
-International expert Prof Paul Adams said of her Lancet publication “This study is a strong endorsement for the feasibility and acceptability of genetic testing for haemochromatosis in the workplace”.
+Allen has advocated for a wide range of preventive health care initiatives including better food labelling to help keep people with food allergies safe, dubbing Melbourne as “unfortunately the food allergy capital of the world”.
+Allen also led the national standardisation of Infant Feeding Guidelines in Australia.

-Allen’s work with insurance companies was seminal in ensuring premiums were not increased as a result of genetic testing.
-Allen advocated that people who are screened for the disease should be rewarded not penalised.
-"This is the first test case really in the world to show that if we're sensible about this, genetic screening shouldn't translate automatically to genetic discrimination," she said.

-In 2016, Allen described a link between Asian migration to Australia and increased risk of food allergy.
-“We know there are rising rates of migration from East Asia to Australia.
-Our finding that migration from Asia to Australia after birth can protect against early onset allergic disease such as food allergy provides a potent clue for us to follow when trying to understand why food allergy is on the rise.”
-Research undertaken at the Murdoch Children’s Research Institute suggested that the Asian environment is more protective of food allergies than the Australian environment, possibly due to variations in diet, bacteria or UV exposure.
-In 2017 Allen was featured on SBS Insight when she undertook Australia’s first paediatric Faecal Microbial Transplant.
+In 2016, Allen was involved in research undertaken at MCRI which described a link between Asian migration to Australia and increased risk of food allergy.
+In 2017 she was featured on SBS Insight when she undertook Australia's first paediatric Faecal Microbial Transplant.

 Outside of her research, Allen has served as chair of the Melbourne Girls Grammar school council and as a director of Cabrini Health, a non-profit Catholic healthcare service.

-In 2015 Allen was elected an Inaugural Fellow of the Australian Academy of Health and Medical Sciences.
+In 2015, Allen was elected an Inaugural Fellow of the Australian Academy of Health and Medical Sciences.

-Politics
+Political career

+2018 Victorian State Election Defeat

+Allen was the Liberal candidate in Prahran at the 2018 Victorian state election, losing to the incumbent Greens MP Sam Hibbins.
+With Allen as the candidate, there was a 10.3% swing away from the Liberal party for the seat of Prahran.
+Allen's husband was the one to suggest that she run for State election.